Heat, sunshine, and the housing market

-100+ degrees and nary a cloud in the sky.
-These are typical peak summer conditions.
+100+ degrees and nary a cloud in the sky: these are typical peak summer conditions.
 Some years, it lasts only a few weeks.
 Other years, it could be two months or more.
 The shade under a tree during a Texas summer can certainly take the edge off the heat.
-During most of the day, you might tend to avoid going outside altogether.
-But your house, and your neighborhood are going to feel very different if they are under a canopy of leaves compared to just sitting out there baking under the direct sun.
+During most of the day, people tend to avoid venturing outside in the sun.
+But, your house and your neighborhood are going to feel very different if they are under a canopy of leaves compared to just sitting out there baking under the direct sun.

-Areas without shade tend to accumulate a lot more heat during the day and radiate it back out at night, keeping an area much hotter than it is supposed to be.
-This means more energy costs.
-Not to mention wear and tear on your foundation from the famously "expansive soils" of Texas that can crack the foundation slab supporting your house.
+Areas without shade tend to accumulate a lot more heat during the day and radiate it back out at night, keeping an area much hotter than it otherwise would be.
+This means more energy costs, not to mention wear and tear on your foundation from the famously "expansive soils" of Texas that can crack the foundation slab supporting your house.
 Therefore, some shade is probably quite desirable.

-Let's get detailed.
-Showing the greenery index by Census block, we can see a lot of intricate differences between neighborhoods at a micro level.
+Showing the greenery index in more detail, we start to see a lot of differences between neighborhoods at a micro level.

 The averages do suggest that older neighborhoods tend to be leafier.
-It also suggests that the Blackland Prairie neighborhoods (i.e. Dallas) don't reach peak green for about 60 years after they are built, meaning neighborhoods built 1960 or earlier.
+The data also suggest that areas within the Blackland Prairie ecoregion (including Dallas and Collin counties) don't reach "peak" green until about 60 years after they are built, meaning neighborhoods built in 1960 or earlier.
 Meanwhile, those in the Cross Timbers and Grand Prairie (not to be confused with the city of Grand Prairie) eco-regions, might reach that level of "green" in half the time.
 Also, the Cross Timbers areas reach what could be be considered a "high" level of green about 20 years faster than the other regions.